 Read more about Iceland: places you can’t miss, best natural hot pools and off the beaten path gems.

-Traveling in Iceland
+Travelling in Iceland

 For the road transport you can choose between:

 Going to organized bus trips

 Tourists, who rent cars are usually fully packed with their bags, so it may be difficult for them to pick you up and you may need to wait a bit for the ride, but it will eventually happen.
 Better have some spare time and a lot of determination for it!

-- Car rental
+Car rental in Iceland

 However, if you are going in winter time (keep in mind that this can be still as late as April/May and as early as October/November – check the weather forecast!), or you are planning to go to any gravel or “F” roads, then it’s better to take 4×4.

 We paid £250 for 7 days for rental of Hyundai i10 and we didn’t have any problems with it.
-Before that we did quite a big research among different companies but we couldn’t make up our mind and before we managed to book it, the prices went up really quickly. £250 is still expensive if you compare it for example to the UK prices, but it was still high season in Iceland when we went and we started bookings a bit too late – the earlier the better!
+Before that, we did quite a big research among different companies.
+We couldn’t make up our mind and that’s why the prices went up really quickly. £250 is still expensive if you compare it for example to the UK prices,.
+It was still high season in Iceland though, and we started bookings a bit too late – the earlier the better!
 When you have your tickets and decide where you want to go – book the car straight away.